yie1d/pydoll/docs/en/deep-dive/network/http-proxies.md

 # HTTP/HTTPS Proxy Architecture

-This document explores HTTP and HTTPS proxies in depth—the most common but also most **limited** proxy protocol.
+This document explores HTTP and HTTPS proxies in depth, the most common but also most **limited** proxy protocol.
 Despite their ubiquity (nearly every corporate network uses them), HTTP proxies have fundamental security and architectural limitations that make them unsuitable for many privacy-critical use cases.

 Understanding how they work at the protocol level, their security implications, header manipulation, caching semantics, and modern protocol variations (HTTP/2, HTTP/3) is crucial for informed proxy selection and effective browser automation.